shesek/bcash-instadump/README.md

 2. **Move your bitcoins!** To avoid risking your BTC, keys with a BTC balance should never be exposed to this tool.
    Make sure the keys provided to this software are *entirely emptied of BTC* and hold just the BCH tokens before doing anything with this tool.

-3. Profit! `$ bcash-instadump --inputs utxos.csv --payout 1BtcAddrGimmeRogersCoins --email zx@gmail.com`
+3. Profit! `$ bcash-instadump --inputs utxos.csv --payout 1BtcAddrGimmeRogersCoins`

     (WARNING: will merge the all the outputs together in a single transaction, see "*Privacy Concerns*" below)